luloxi/PunkSociety/README.md

-Social dapp that allows users to monetize 💰 their social activity 🫂.

-- 💬 We don't show ads
-- 📊 We don't sell your data
+A social dapp where interactions (likes, comments, and shares) are monetized 💰, allowing users to earn through engaging with their community 🫂.

+Privacy is a core value.
+We don’t sell ads 💬 or your data, but instead, we charge a small fee for every interaction.

 # 🤘 Features

-- 🤹‍♂️ Posts can have text, image, audio, video, links and polls.
+- 🤹‍♂️ **Post types**: Posts can have text, image, audio, video, links and polls
-- 📜 Create and share playlists and galleries
-- 🎥 Media player: Play audio and video without leaving the platform
-- 💰 Liking, commenting and sharing sends $ to the user on the other end
+- 💰 **Monetization of Social Activity**: Each interaction (likes, comments, and shares) sends money to the user on the other end
-- 🛒 Shopping cart: Do multiple actions in a single transaction
-- 📈 Track and analyze revenue on your dashboard.
+- 📈 **Revenue dashboard**: Users can track and analyze their earnings
-- 🎨 Customize your profile appearance
-- 🔔 Receive notifications on activity.
+- 🔔 **Notifications**: Receive alerts on activity
-- 💌 Message other users.
-- 🌐 Create groups/communities with group chats and custom newsfeed.
+- 💌 **Messaging**: Direct messaging and group chat features
+- 🎨 **Profile customization**: Users can customize their profile and post collections
-- 📱 Web 2.5 social login: Sign up and log in with Google, Twitter, Instagram, etc.
+- 📱 **Web 2.5 login**: Social login options with Web2 platforms (Google, Twitter, etc.)

 # 🤘 Roadmap